-What is Gender Equity?
+What is gender equity?

-The Gender Equity Office is working across government to:
+Gender Equity Office

 In 2019, B.C. served as co-chair for the National Forum on the Status of Women.
 After close to two decades without any significant presence at this table, B.C. is proud to once again have a seat and take a leadership role in identifying priorities to advance gender equality across Canada.